-This week, I will be taking the GMAT Exam.
-The Graduate Management Admission Test (GMAT) is a standardized test commonly required for admission to graduate business programmes, such as MBA (Master of Business Administration) programmes.
+The Graduate Management Admission Test (GMAT) is a standardized test designed to assess analytical writing, quantitative, verbal, and reading skills.
+It is widely used by business schools for admission into various graduate management programs, including MBA programs.
 If you’re planning to take the GMAT, there are some important things to know.

 I have over the past few months been preparing to take the GMAT.
 I have learnt so much, and in this post, I share some GMAT exam basics – what worked for me, and what you can utilise.
 Here are some essential tips and things to know when preparing for and taking the GMAT: